thanhnguyenchisong/spring-security-udermy/document/OAuth2.md

 - state is your random string which is use in authentication server.
 You should store your state in somewhere - cookie, session or some other way.

+`Login form will be provided by OAuth server` after login success the link will redirect to `redirect_uri`

 Your application call this url then login form appear for inputing your username and password
 #### Step 2.
 After the user redirect back to client, verify the state matches.
 The user was redirected to the client (which request to authorization server)